Usha Mangeshkar gets Lata Mangeshkar award on sister's b'day | Entertainment

 Usha Mangeshkar gets Lata Mangeshkar award on sister's b'day

-Maharashtra government on Monday announced the Lata Mangeshkar Award for 2020-21 to veteran singer Usha Mangeshkar.
-Incidentally, Lata Mangeshkar, 84-year-old Usha's sister, turned 91 on Monday.
+The Maharashtra government on Monday announced that veteran singer Usha Mangeshkar has been honoured with the 'Gansamradni Lata Mangeshkar' award for 2020-21.
+The award, which carries a cash prize of Rs five lakh and a citation, has been constituted for the felicitation of senior vocal artistes and their contribution.

-Usha's selection was unanimously done by a committee headed by state Culture Minister Amit Deshmukh, an official release said.
-The award carries a cash prize of Rs five lakh and a citation, the release said.
+Usha Mangeshkar is the youngest sister of Lata Mangeshkar, who turned 91 on Monday.
+According to an official release, the 84-year-old singer's selection was unanimously done by a committee headed by state Culture Minister Amit Deshmukh.
+Usha Mangeshkar made her debut in 1954's V Shantaram romantic-drama "Subah Ka Tara" with the song "Badi Dhoom Dham Se Meri Bhabhi Aayi".

-Past recipients of the awards, being conferred by the state government since 1992, include Lata's sister Asha Bhosle, Suman Kalyanpur, music composers Ram-Laxman, Uttam Singh and Usha Khanna, the release said..
+The singer went on to croon several chartbusters over the years, including the evergreen "Aplam Chaplam" from Dilip Kumar-Meena Kumari starrer "Azaad" , the title track of Basu Chatterjee's "Khatta Meetha" and one of the biggest hits of her career, "Mungda" from "Inkaar" .
+She also earned acclaim for singing devotional songs for the 1975 hit film "Jai Santoshi Maa" .
+Past recipients of the awards, being conferred by the state government since 1992, include Lata Mangeshkar's sister veteran playback singer Asha Bhosle, singer Suman Kalyanpur, music composers Ram-Laxman, Uttam Singh and Usha Khanna, the release said.